pulp/pulp_deb/docs/feature_overview.rst

 .. note::
    There will not be any errors if you specify components or architectures that do not exist for a given upstream distribution.
    This allows you to filter for components and architectures that may not be present in all of the upstream distributions, but it may also lead to unexpected results.
-   For example, if you have made a typo, your desired component and/or architecture will simply be missing from your Pulp repository, without any failures or warnings.
+   For example, if you have made a typo, your desired component and/or architecture will simply be missing from your Pulp repository, with merely a log warning, to indicate what might have gone wrong.

 Signature Verification